 Nobody wants their romantic evening interrupted by a trip to the vet so be aware of these five hazards to keep your furry loved ones safe this Valentine’s Day!

 Do your Valentine plans not include Fido or Boots?
 TAILored Pet Services is here to help.
 We can check on your pets while you enjoy your time away.
-Visit the pet sitting portion of our rates page for more information.
+Visit the services page for more information.